MARGARET M. CLEMENTS, Ph.D

 Below are listed faculty members who can attest to my potential as a faculty member.
 Each one of them has contributed profoundly to both my academic and professional development through the wisdom they have shared with me during the last three years.
 In order to contextualize my relationship with the scholars listed below, I have included a description of each person’s direct involvement with me on projects we ventured together.

-Dr. Armando Alcántara
+Armando Alcántara

 Instituto de Investigaciones sobre la